toUpperCase78/real-racing-3-vehicles/README.md

 * `Price` : The value for purchasing the vehicle with currrency type (could be R$, Gold or M$)
 * `Service Time` : Required total servicing time in minutes
 * `Service Cost` : Required servicing cost in R$
-* `Availability` : Indicates whether or not the vehicle is available for sale in the game
+* `Availability` : Indicates whether or not the vehicle is available for purchase in the game
 * `Exclusive Events` : Indicates whether or not the vehicle has its own exclusive events when fully upgraded
+* `In Main Career`: Indicates whether or not the vehicle is involved in main career series

 ## My Outcomes